OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 Automated testing tools' lack of sensitivity to app context is a challenge.
 These tools may identify a potential issue that's irrelevant.
 Such results are called "false positives."

 For example, security testers commonly report vulnerabilities that are exploitable in a web browser but aren't relevant to the mobile app.
 This false positive occurs because automated tools used to scan the back-end service are based on regular browser-based web applications.
-Issues such as CSRF (Cross-site Request Forgery) and missing security headers are reported accordingly.
+Issues such as CSRF (Cross-site Request Forgery) and Cross-Site Scripting (XSS) are reported accordingly.

 Let's take CSRF as an example.
 A successful CSRF attack requires the following: